Do you know how to build a new habit and stick with it?

 7 Tips to Build a New Habit

 Darlings, I’ve done the trial and error for you when it comes to setting goals, creating routines, and building a new habit.
-Here are the best tips I have for ensuring you create the change you are seeking.
+Through this process, I have created a strategy guide focused on habit building to help you establish routines with flexibility and consistency.
+Here are the best habit building strategies I have created based on experience to ensure you create the change you are seeking.

 #1 Tip to Build a Habit: Know Your Why